hj-n/vivim_plus/materials/git_tutorial/git_tutorial.md

 The algorithm for the 3-way merge is naive but gives a huge advantage.
 The core of the procedure is that it also uses the **Base** node to compare.
 Suppose that we only compare the values from branches **A** and **B**?
 Git will not be able to select amount automatically and ask a human to merge for not only row 3 but also for rows 1 and 2, as they have a different value.
 Now you may agree that the 3-way merge improves the efficiency of merging step a lot.

+Now you may understand what will happen when two branches merged.
+The same thing happens for the example for Bob, Alice, and Charlie.
+Alice's work will be treated as **Base**, and the branches **A** and **B** will represent the work or Bob and Charlie.

 Useful Commands
 ===============